Code-Institute-Submissions/east-africa-safari/README.md

 # ux

  __As a developer__
      - I have always been attracted to tourist sites and travelling therefore I wanted to begin with the new found knowledge and create a travel site which will showcase various travel sites in East Africa, I hope to create an interactive interesting site that will motivate more tourists to visit east Africa.
      - I want users to browse with ease my site as they search for travel destinations in East Africa.

   __As a user who likes travelling__
      - I am a user who has never been to East Africa, I want to browse the site and get inspiration to tour East Africa.

   __As a user who is a tourist__
-    - I am a user who is looking for a travel destinations sites in East Africa.
+     - I am a user who is looking for a travel destination site in East Africa.
 I want to be able to make a choice after visiting the website.

   __As a user who is fascinated by nature__
      - I would like to visit websites that talk about tourism and related topics so I will browse this website and see it worth visitimg the site again, if the site will be captivating.

 ## UX Design